 Where can family nurse practitioners work?

-Nurse practitioners are specialized to treat all the people regardless of their age and health condition.
+Nurse practitioners are specialized to treat all people regardless of their age and health condition.
 Their qualifications enable them to work in different settings.

 When it comes to family practitioners, they can work in almost all the settings that include primary care practices, clinics, nursing homes, rehabilitation centers, hospitals, urgent care centers, and educational institutions such as schools.